brownrw8/great-big-example-application/README.md

     8. It's a whole lot easier to vet an idea or accept an approach others have taken when you have a complete application with all of its edge cases to show you what needs to be accommodated.
     By containing many edge cases, a big application will quickly answer the common learner's question:
-    "Why isn't this done the easy way I think it should be done?", or "What if we tried X instead?"
+    "Why isn't this done the simple way I think it should be done?", or "What if we tried X instead?"
     Without access to lots of edge cases in the beginning, you can go down the wrong road for a long time.

 I've had a peculiarly difficult time making the case to software development educators to provide